We develop experimental and computational tools to study complex biological systems such as skin and brain.

 The Center for Neuromechanics is an interdisciplinary, collaborative group of researchers and educators that investigate the function, structure and health of the human brain and utilize mechanical engineering applications such as imaging, instrumentation, computation and rehabilitation to improve the quality of life for people with neurological disorders.

-Our interdiscliplinary team of researchers consists of radiologists, neurosurgeons, neurologists, engineers and applied mathematicians who are leading research and educational initiatives that serve as a bridge between mechanical and clinical brain health sciences with the goal of connecting more clinicians with mechanical solution for neurological disorders and treatments.
+Our interdisciplinary research network consists of radiologists, neurosurgeons, neurologists, engineers, neuroscientists, and applied mathematicians who are leading research and educational initiatives that serve as a bridge between mechanical and clinical brain health sciences.
+Our goal is to support more clinicians with mechanics-inspired solutions for neurological disorders and treatments.